decentraland/documentation/content/contributor/worlds/about.md

 In this document you will learn how to use Decentraland Worlds, a new service that lets you deploy isolated scenes that you can access with the Decentraland Explorer and with your digital identity.

-The name **Worlds** was given to scenes that exists outside the Genesis City boundaries.
+The name **Worlds** was given to scenes that exist outside the Genesis City boundaries.
 Worlds can be used to do experiments, create new experiences or as a Scenes Preview Service to test scenes before uploading them to the Genesis City.
-Worlds scenes are attached to [Decentraland NAMEs](https://builder.decentraland.org/names) and the NAMEs are used to tell the Decentraland Explorer which world to load.
+Worlds scenes are attached to [Decentraland NAMEs](https://builder.decentraland.org/names) and the NAMEs are used to tell Decentraland Explorer which world to load.

 ### WARNINGS: The Worlds Service is in BETA state